Fifth Unregulated Contaminant Monitoring Rule

 - What should I consider before downloading the detailed UCMR 5 results

 There are multiple options for viewing the UCMR 5 results.
 The UCMR 5 Data Finder allows people to quickly search for and summarize available UCMR 5 results by multiple data fields, including PWS, name or ID, PWS size, state, EPA Region, contaminant, source water type, results at or above UCMR minimum reporting levels (MRLs), and results above health-based reference concentrations.
 This tool can be used by federal, state, and local agencies as well as others to easily locate and retrieve specific results and assist with answering questions regarding UCMR 5 monitoring.
-Selected results can be viewed online or downloaded as an Excel file (.xlsx).
+Selected results can be viewed online or downloaded as an Excel file (.xlsx) (downloads are limited to one million records).

 Monitoring results are also provided in tab delimited occurrence data text files (.txt).
 The data in these text files can be imported into various data analysis and software programs.
 The text files have field names in the first row and no text qualifier.
 The EPA recommends importing all ID fields into your choice of software as text since some of the IDs can otherwise be misinterpreted as long integer field types when they contain alpha characters.
 A null value (or blank) in the “AnalyticalResultValue” field of the text files indicates the result was less than the UCMR minimum reporting level (MRL).
 The “AnalyticalResultSign” field also indicates whether the analytical result is less than (<) the UCMR MRL or equal to (=) a numeric value at or above the UCMR MRL, which would be reported under “AnalyticalResultValue.”